Estremadoyro/GithubProfileRepos/README.md

 - [x]  Automatic cell height
 - [x]  Fix getMostUsedLanguage
 - [x]  Center vertically the UIStackView inside the UIView (within the Cell)
-- [ ]  Structure RepoCell.nib properly (with container view in TableView VC? with child view controllers?, plain view inside the TableVC, additional MVVM layer for it?
+- [x]  Structure RepoCell.nib properly (with container view in TableView VC? with child view controllers?, plain view inside the TableVC, additional MVVM layer for it?
 The latter seems the most likely, with 2 child VC and 1 master VC for the whole screen
+- [ ]  User UIView height should be 20% of superview on smaller devices, but 120 on bigger
+- [ ]  Create Network Requests for the User's Followers, Following & Avatar
+- [ ]  Calculate total lines of code
+- [ ]  Get total stars awarded